-- to review the audit plans of both the internal and external auditors; - to review the scope and results of the auditors' reports and their evaluation of the Company's and of the Group's systems of internal controls and all non-audit services provided by the auditors to ensure that such services would not affect the independence of the auditors; - to review and report to the Board at least annually the adequacy and effectiveness of the internal controls, including financial, operational, compliance and information technology controls;
+- to review the audit plans of both the internal and external auditors; - to review the scope and results of the auditors' reports and their evaluation of the Company's and of the Group's systems of internal controls and all non-audit services provided by the auditors to ensure that such services would not affect the independence of the auditors; - to review and report to the Board at least annually the adequacy and effectiveness of the internal controls, including financial, operational, compliance and information technology controls; - to review the effectiveness and adequacy of the internal audit function that is outsourced to a professional firm; - to review the co-operation given by the Company's officers to the internal and external auditors; - to review the assurance from the General Managers and Group Finance Manager on the financial records and financial statements and risk management and internal control systems; - to review the financial statements of the Company and of the Group before submission to the Board; - to review the significant financial reporting issues and judgements to ensure the integrity of the financial statements of the Group and any announcements relating to the Group's financial performance; - to nominate and review the appointment of internal and external auditors and approve the fees to be paid to the auditors; - to review with the auditors and Management on the general internal control procedures;

-- to review the effectiveness and adequacy of the internal audit function that is outsourced to a professional firm; - to review the co-operation given by the Company's officers to the internal and external auditors; - to review the assurance from the General Managers and Group Finance Manager on the financial records and financial statements and risk management and internal control systems; - to review the financial statements of the Company and of the Group before submission to the Board; - to review the significant financial reporting issues and judgements to ensure the integrity of the financial statements of the Group and any announcements relating to the Group's financial performance; - to nominate and review the appointment of internal and external auditors and approve the fees to be paid to the auditors; - to review with the auditors and Management on the general internal control procedures; - to review the independence of the internal and external auditors; - to review interested persons transactions and ensure that such transactions are conducted at arm's length and are not detrimental to the interests of the Company and its minority shareholders; and - to review whistleblowing process by which the staff of the Company may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters, and where applicable to investigate into any whistleblowing issues raised.
+- to review the independence of the internal and external auditors; - to review interested persons transactions and ensure that such transactions are conducted at arm's length and are not detrimental to the interests of the Company and its minority shareholders; and - to review whistleblowing process by which the staff of the Company may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters, and where applicable to investigate into any whistleblowing issues raised.

-For FY2019, in addition to the review with the external auditor of the significant reporting issues and judgements to ensure the integrity of the financial statements of the Group, the AC also reviewed the key audit matter ("KAM") set out in the independent auditor's report for FY2019 and wishes to provide its perspective on the KAM.
+For FY2020, in addition to the review with the external auditor of the significant reporting issues and judgements to ensure the integrity of the financial statements of the Group, the AC also reviewed the key audit matter ("KAM") set out in the independent auditor's report for FY2020 and wishes to provide its perspective on the KAM.

-The external auditor has identified revenue recognition as a KAM and sets out the work it had performed to ensure revenue recognition by the Group is in accordance with the accounting standards.
+The external auditor has identified revenue recognition and impairment assessment of property, plant and equipment as the KAM and sets out the work it had performed to ensure revenue recognition and impairment assessment of property, plant and equipment by the Group is in accordance with the accounting standards.

-The AC considered the KAM presented by the external auditors together with Management.
-The AC reviewed the revenue recognition policies of the Group and was satisfied with the underlying judgement and estimates used by the Management.
+The AC considered the KAMs presented by the external auditors together with Management.
+The AC reviewed the revenue recognition and impairment assessment of property, plant and equipment policies of the Group and was satisfied with the underlying judgement and estimates used by the Management.

-The AC has considered the appropriateness of the external auditor's work and findings and concurs with the external auditor as set out in the independent auditor's report for FY2019 in page 44.
+The AC has considered the appropriateness of the external auditor's work and findings and concurs with the external auditor as set out in the independent auditor's report for FY2020 in page 45.